nanxstats/liftr/README.md

 devtools::install_github("road2stat/liftr")
 ```

-See the [package vignette](https://cran.r-project.org/web/packages/liftr/vignettes/liftr-intro.html) (can also be opened with `vignette("liftr-intro")` in R) for a quick-start guide.
+See the [package vignettes](https://liftr.me/articles/) for a quick-start guide.

 ## Video Demo